-We’re big fans of food in our family.
+We’re big fans of food.
 No matter where we go, we try and eat as much of the local food as possible.
 And if we can, we try to learn how to make some of our favorite local meals.
 Even here in Mexico, we love taking Mexican cooking classes.
 It gives us a chance to learn how to make our favorite Mexican meals!

 We’ve been living in Puerto Vallarta for the past two weeks.
-We are enjoying all the things there is to experience here in this city.
 Puerto Vallarta is a popular resort destination, with plenty of adventure activities to do.
 But there are also Puerto Vallarta food tours and cooking classes on offer.
 These tours and classes are great way for visitors to dive deeper into Mexican culture.

-I recently organized a girls day out for my mother-in-law (who’s visiting us for a couple of weeks), my daughter, and me.
+I recently organized a girls day out for my mother-in-law, my daughter, and me in Puerto Vallarta.
 I’ve taken cooking classes and food workshops with my daughter before.
 So for our girls day, I decided to partake in some cooking classes in Puerto Vallarta with a company called Cookin’ Vallarta.
 They invited us to try out one of their cooking classes.
 We had such a fun time learning about Mexican culture and cuisine.

-Why you’ll love taking Puerto Vallarta food tours
+Why you’ll love taking Mexican cooking classes in Puerto Vallarta

 During travel, cooking classes and food tours are a great way to learn about the local culture.
 The stories behind a country’s popular dishes can tell you so much about a place.
 Food is also something that brings people together.
 When you come to a country like Mexico, taking Mexican cooking classes can help connect you to the country and its culture.

 In a destination like Puerto Vallarta, where tourists mainly come for the beaches and resorts, taking part in Puerto Vallarta food tours and cooking classes may not seem like an obvious choice.
 But in actuality, it’s a great way to experience the local market culture and taste some delicious food.